Resort Press Room

 To learn more about this program or to book a reservation, please visit www.gantaspen.com or call 866.956.6317.

 About the Gant

 Situated in a peaceful enclave at the base of Aspen Mountain with convenient access to downtown and the ski lifts, The Gant is Aspen’s finest condominium resort.
 A resort within a resort, The Gant offers high quality, friendly hotel services at the highest level of any Aspen condominium property.
 The Gant’s privately owned condominiums are regularly refurbished and fully equipped, offering the comforts of home to today’s travelers and meeting guests, with the services of a hotel.

 About Destination Hotels & Resorts

-The Gant is one of more than 30 independent, upscale and luxury hotels, resorts and golf clubs in the United States managed by Destination Hotels & Resorts, the fifth largest independent hospitality management company in the country.
-The company, headquartered in suburban Denver, Colo., features a portfolio of more than 7,000 guest rooms, 10 golf courses and 12 full-service spas.
-Destination Hotels & Resorts properties are located in key metropolitan and resort markets including Washington, D.C., Houston, Denver, Dallas, San Diego, Santa Fe, Aspen, Austin, Phoenix, Portland, Palm Springs, Maui and Lake Tahoe.
+The Gant is one of more than 30 independent, upscale hotels, resorts and conference centers by Destination Hotels & Resorts, the fourth largest independent hospitality management company in the country.
+To protect and preserve the unique communities in which the company operates, Destination launched Destination Earth, an environmental sustainability program in 2008.
+New for 2009 is the 582-room Terranea Resort situated on the Palos Verdes Peninsula in southern California.
+The 102-acre ocean front resort will feature a 25,000-square-foot destination spa, three swimming pools, three restaurants and a Todd Eckenrode-designed par three golf course.
+In addition to Terranea in the greater Los Angeles area, Destination operates properties in key metropolitan areas and resort markets including Washington, D.C., Denver, San Diego, Santa Fe, Aspen, Palm Springs, Houston and Lake Tahoe.
+Destination is a subsidiary of Los Angeles-based investment, development and management firm Lowe Enterprises.
 For more information on the properties in the Destination Hotels & Resorts collection, please visit www.destinationhotels.com.